-Do not glue the switch to the battery holder!
-These switches are not sealed against liquids and there’s a high chance the superglue will penetrate the switch and insulate the contacts when it dries, rending the switch non-functional!
+Do not try and hold the switch in place with glue!
+These switches are not sealed against liquids and there’s a high chance the superglue will penetrate the switch and insulate the contacts when it dries, rendering the switch non-functional!

 Polarity is important for LEDs, so make sure you know which wire is positive and which wire is negative.
 Use different coloured wire to indicate this if you think it will help, or cut them to slightly different lengths as a visual reminder.